-Time and again, our parcel audit clients report considerable savings they’ve achieved as a direct result of their access to actionable data.
+Time and again, our parcel audit clients report considerable savings they’ve achieved as a direct result of their access to actionable data - and the help of the Cass Parcel Advisory Services™ team.
 With a powerful business intelligence engine at their fingertips, Cass clients can identify problem areas that represent opportunities for savings.
 And a dedicated account manager – with expert knowledge of the parcel shipping business – uses the same data to look for savings opportunities as well.
 The following anecdotes illustrate some of the results our clients have achieved – directly as a result of this visibility and advisement.

 When its parcel carrier announced a General Rate Increase of 4%, this high-volume shipper budgeted for a 4% increase in its parcel costs.
 In reviewing the client’s shipping mix, however, Cass realized that its actual rate increase would be 7%.
 Cass and the client worked with the carrier to secure a net 4% increase overall – resulting in an annual savings of $900,000.